Skip to main content

 "Yes."
 Aniruddha didn’t know why he could not disrespect the girl as he replied.
 The girl smiled again, "She is that young, is she?"
 He remembered Bondita’s face.
 Suddenly, Aniruddha couldn't stand in that room anymore.
 As if he were disrespecting their relationship.

 Aniruddha walked out of the house, not wanting to know where Shekhar was.
 He came to the street and took a Tanga.
 All through the journey, Aniruddha kept wondering, was Shekhar wrong?
 It's normal to have desires like Shekhar did at his age.
 But more important than fulfilling that need was Bondita’s trust in him.
 She might be young, but she was his wedded wife.
-Aniruddha had the maturity to know what their relationship was like, even if eleven years Bondita did not.
+Aniruddha had the maturity to know what their relationship was like, even if eleven-year-old Bondita did not.
 He could not knowingly commit any wrongdoing towards Bondita.
 What if Anirudha had lost control of his emotions after listening to Shekhar for a moment?
 Could he ever forgive himself?
 Could he ever become worthy of Bondita again?
 And if Bondita came to know when she understood, wouldn't her respect for him decrease?
 Could he live with that?
 For the first time, Anirudha was afraid of losing his wife because of his actions.

 When Aniruddha returned home, Bondita was lying on the bed with a book.
 She suddenly stood up when she saw him.
 "You?"
 Worry swept across her face.
 “You were supposed to come tomorrow.
 Are you sick?”
 Aniruddha’s sudden hug made her stop.
 Bondita was surprised.
 She only held Aniruddha like that when she was afraid.
 She had never seen Aniruddha do that.
 But what was he afraid of?